Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Conclusion

-In this paper, we present a novel Large Language Model (LLM) decoding strategy, Multi-Perspective Self-Consistency (MPSC), aimed at enhancing the performance of LLMs in complex reasoning tasks where a single attempt may not guarantee the accuracy of the output.
-The proposed MPSC strategy capitalizes on both intra- and inter-consistency among the generated outputs from multiple perspectives to identify the most reliable answer.
-We conduct comprehensive experiments in code generation.
-Evaluation results demonstrate that MPSC achieves the state-of-the-art performance in four benchmarks.
-Since MPSC framework is model-agnostic and task-agnostic, one can also apply MPSC to other textual generation tasks like math problem solving and question answering.
-However, unlike code generation, where code interpreter can measure the agreement between outputs in a deterministic way, assessing the agreement between natural language outputs may not be easy.
-So we leave it as future work to apply MPSC in other scenarios.
+In this paper, we present a novel code generation method, Multi-Perspective Self-Consistency (MPSC), aimed at enhancing the performance of LLMs in complex code generation tasks where a single attempt may not suffice to ensure the accuracy of the output.
+Our proposed MPSC strategy capitalizes on both intra- and inter-consistency across three perspectives, solutions, specifications and test cases, to identify the most reliable answer.
+We systematically validate the effectiveness of MPSC through comprehensive experiments conducted on four widely used code generation benchmarks.
+The evaluation results demonstrate that MPSC outperforms existing methods and achieves the state-of-the-art performance on all of them.